bitwarden/help/_articles/organizations/managing-users.md

 ## Manage User Seats

 Bitwarden [Teams and Enterprise Organizations]({{site.baseurl}}/article/about-organizations/#types-of-organizations) allow you to add or remove user seats on-the-fly to best fit your business's needs.
-Only the [Organization Owner]({{site.baseurl}}/article/user-types-access-control/#user-types) can add and remove seats, as this directly affects your billing.
+Only an [Organization Owner]({{site.baseurl}}/article/user-types-access-control/#user-types) or [Provider Service User]({{site.baseurl}}/article/provider-users/#provider-user-types) can add and remove seats, as this directly affects billing.

 {% callout info %}
 If you have a [Free or Families Organization]({{site.baseurl}}/article/about-organizations/#types-of-organizations), your user seats are pre-loaded and fixed at 2 and 6, respectively.
-Proceed to [Onboard Users](#onboard-users).
 {% endcallout %}

 ### Add Seats